d-language-server/dls/README.md

 __LSP compliance: `3.13`__

-_This is a work in progress.
+_This is still a work in progress.
 There ~~might~~ will be bugs and crashes..._

 DLS implements the server side of the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/) for the [D programming language](https://dlang.org).
-It does not contain any language feature itself (yet), but uses already available components, and provides an interface to work with the LSP.
+It doesn't do much itself (yet), and rather uses already available components, and provides an interface to work with the LSP.
 Current features include:

 - Code completion
-- Go to definition
+- Going to symbol definition
-- Find references
+- Finding references
 - Symbol renaming
 - Error checking
-- Code formatting
+- Code formatting (document, range and on-type)
-- Symbol searching
+- Symbol listing (current document and workspace-wide)
 - Symbol highlighting
 - Documentation on hover
 - Random, frustrating crashes

-Dub packages used (the stuff doing the actual hard work):
+Packages used (the stuff doing the actual hard work):

 - [dcd](http://dcd.dub.pm)
 - [dfmt](http://dfmt.dub.pm)